Satisfactory-Clips-Archive/video-clip-notes/docs/transcriptions/yt-O0qKftrufFM.md

 ### Transcript

-> signs signs are gonna happen you guys, i don't know when but they're gonna happen
+> signs signs are gonna happen you guys, I don't know when but they're gonna happen